calthaus/calthaus.github.io/_pages/about.md

 {% include base_path %}

-> I use mathematical modeling and data science to tackle the public health challenges of the 21st century.
+> «I use mathematical modeling and data science to tackle the public health challenges of the 21st century.»

 PD Dr. Christian L. Althaus is a computational epidemiologist and head of the [Interfaculty Platform for Data and Computational Science (INPUT)](https://www.ispm.unibe.ch/research/research_groups/input/index_eng.html) at the [Institute of Social and Preventive Medicine (ISPM)](https://www.ispm.unibe.ch) at the [University of Bern](https://www.unibe.ch) at the University of Bern, Switzerland.
 He is also a member of the directorate of ISPM.